 In order to observe the relationship between the increased implementation of artificial intelligence (AI) and financial markets, a qualitative and quantitative study will need to be conducted.
 The study is mainly qualitatively driven through the observation of the effects that AI has on financial markets but also includes a quantitative aspect through the collection of numbers that compare user interaction when financial markets are heavily AI-run to when they are mostly manually run.
 The dependent variable that will be observed is the change or development in financial markets after the increased implementation of AI.
 The change in customer interaction will also be a part of the dependent variable observed.
 The independent variable that is being tested is a simplified form of computer software being used to represent artificial intelligence.
-This simplified form of AI developed through Microsoft Excel will be used for data collection and analysis; the collected data will then be compared to a manual data collection and analysis and a form of primary data collection, as mentioned above.
+This simplified form of AI developed through Microsoft Excel4 will be used for data collection and analysis; the collected data will then be compared to a manual data collection and analysis process.
+The method being used will also include components of a secondary data analysis and a form of primary data collection, as mentioned above.

-&lt;sup>4 Microsoft Excel is a spreadsheet software program used for data analysis and visualization.
+4 Microsoft Excel is a spreadsheet software program used for data analysis and visualization.